unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 [*] Exploit completed, but no session was created.
 ```

 Oh... what?
-It seems that the exploit is working, but the website isn't being detected as a WordPress Site.
-Looking at the [source code](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/unix/webapp/wp_admin_shell_upload.rb) for the exploit, I feel that the following code is causing problems.
+It seems that the exploit is working, but the website isn't being detected as a WordPress site.

+Looking at the [source code](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/unix/webapp/wp_admin_shell_upload.rb) for the exploit, I feel that the following line is causing problems.

 ```ruby
 fail_with(Failure::NotFound, 'The target does not appear to be using WordPress') unless wordpress_and_online?